Saraholoughlin5/Milestone-Project-3/README.md

 ### **UX (User Experience)** <a name="userexperience"></a>

 #### **Strategy Plane**<a name="strategy"></a>
-The Kooky Kids app could be used in schools or summer-camps, or as part of an initiative to encourage independent or healthy eating amongst children and young adults.
+The Kooky Kids app is designed to be easy to use and to appeal to a youth-related demographic, from small children to teenagers and parents.
+It could, for example, be adapted for use in schools or summer-camps, or as part of an initiative to encourage independent or healthy eating amongst children and young adults.
 The background image and colour scheme are fun and draws the correct age group in, and are dynamic enough to appeal to a variety of users.
 It is clear to the user how the site operates, and each feature is easy to use.

 #### **Scope Plane**<a name="scope"></a>
-The app is simple to use, and each feature is clear and straight-forward to user.
+The app is simple to use, and each feature is clear and straight-forward when displayed to the user.
+Visitors can view all recipes on the homepage, but cannot edit or delete them.
 Users can click on the ‘Log In’ or ‘Join’ menu options to start submitting recipes.
 The can edit or delete their recipes easily via the buttons provided.
 A floating button can be clicked on to view the social media links (visible in the footer on small and medium screens).
 Relevant flash messages are also displayed for key functions, such as joining the app, logging in or out, updating or deleting a recipe, or as a warning when e.g. a username is already taken.
 The recipe display (collapsible) is intuitive and provides the expected information.

 #### **Structure Plane**<a name="structure"></a>
 The app is structured so that the layout is consistent on many of the pages.
-'Log In' and 'Join' pages are uniform, and non-jarring to the user.
+The background image is the same across all pages.
+The 'Log In' and 'Join' pages are uniform, and present clearinstructions for the user.
 The 'Home', 'Profile', 'Add Recipe' and 'Edit Recipe' views are consistent and provide enough information for the user to be comfortable with navigating each step of each page.
 The background image is also consistent throught the app.
 Links and buttons work as expected.

 #### **Skeleton Plane**<a name="skeleton"></a>
 Balsamiq wireframes were used to plan the initial layout of the app (desktop and portrait mobile view).
 The app appears similar to the wireframes, but looks much more vivacious due to the addition of the background image and related colour scheme.
+Layout of the app evolved during the creation period.

 #### **Surface Plane**<a name="surface"></a>
 The colour scheme of the app was drawn heavily from the background image, which suits the them of the database content very well.
 The panels, buttons and borders are very subdued and mainly black and white, but the colour in the background image and navigation bar/footer/action buttons counteract this simplicity.